Cytomegalovirus is the most common infectious cause of birth defects, yet few people know about its harmful effects.

 - Referral to early intervention services.

-Primary Children’s Hospital has a multi-disciplinary cCMV Clinic.
+Primary Children’s Hospital has a multi-disciplinary cCMV Clinic that offers consultations, evaluations, and treatment for cCMV.
 For more information or to schedule an appointment, call 801-662-1705.

 Where can I go to learn more about CMV?